Mohammed Bah Abba, Mobah Rural Horizons

 Zeer pots designs are open-source.
 Technical support can be provided by the local manufacturer (ex. local artisan or potter).

 Zeer pots designs are open-source.
-If a pot is broken, it should be simple to replicate with a local artisan and potter.
+If a pot is broken, local clay materials should be used to repair or replace the unit.